Express Entry: How to Improve Your CRS Score

 Besides collecting documents, Ontario has advised Express Entry candidates interested in the Human Capital Priorities Stream to create a new profile in the Express Entry system.
 Doing so makes it easier for Ontario to identify the candidates' profiles when Ontario searches the Express Entry pool.

 As is the case with the Nova Scotia Express Entry stream mentioned above, candidates who are interested in the Ontario Human Capital Priorities Stream should keep a close eye on new developments with the stream, and take steps to be proactive if or when an opportunity presents itself.

 The provinces of Manitoba and Prince Edward Island both introduced streams where eligible Express Entry candidates can also proactively submit profiles to the provinces, which then rank candidates within their own pools and ranking systems.

 The Province of New Brunswick has also opened its Express Entry Labour Market Stream for limited periods, both to IT professionals and others.

 One factor all of these different PNPs have in common is that they reward proactive, informed candidates.

 PNPs will continue to play a prominent role in terms of economic immigration to Canada through 2020 and 2021, with significant increases each year in admission targets.
 So keep your eye on PNPs, and get busy preparing those documents!

 Campbell Cohen is a leading Canadian immigration law firm with over 45 years of experience.
-Led by Attorney David Cohen, Campbell Cohen has a team of over 60 immigration lawyers, paralegals, and other professionals.
+Campbell Cohen has a team of over 60 immigration lawyers, paralegals, and other professionals.
 Campbell Cohen has developed significant expertise in Express Entry since Express Entry was launched in 2015.
 To benefit from our expertise, please complete the form below so we can help you improve your CRS score.